 Professional Vision Therapy Information Lloydminster

-A guide from Dr. Dave & His Team
+A guide from Dr. Sarah & Her Team

 If you could improve your vision or eye health with eye exercises, would you do it?
 Eye Expressions in Lloydminster offers vision therapy for eye conditions, such as lazy eye (amblyopia), crossed eyes (strabismus), focusing insufficiency and excess, ocular muscle dysfunction, and learning-related vision disorders.